zehreken/zehreken.github.io/_posts/2017-06-08-cache-miss-and-data-locality.markdown

 ###### Here, we loop through the arrays

-On average the second loop completes ~360 times faster than the first loop.
+On average the second loop completes ~7 times faster than the first loop on my machine.
 The process is the same, which is setting an int field of an object.
 Why is that?
 Because the **clutter** in the Big object causes the cpu to miss the cached data, because the L1 and L2 caches are full of unnecessary data.

 Let's examine how our data is placed on the actual memory using lldb.
 You can also use gdb, they are very similar by the way.

-I have compiled the script above using clang++ with -g flag to enable debugging with extra information.
+Compile the script above using clang++ with -g flag to enable debugging with extra information.
 Here is the simple compile command.
 {% highlight ruby %}
 clang++ -g -o p main.cpp
 {% endhighlight %}

-I load the program to lldb using
+Load the program to lldb using
 {% highlight ruby %}
 lldb p
 {% endhighlight %}

 and then add a simple breakpoint to pause the process without terminating it.
 {% highlight ruby %}
-b main.cpp: 110
+(lldb) b main.cpp: 125
 {% endhighlight %}

+Run the program.
+{% highlight ruby %}
+(lldb) run
+{% endhighlight %}

-at some point lldb show us the addresses of our two arrays, using those addresses we can examine the memory and see what they have, it may show different addresses of course.
+At some point lldb will show the addresses of our two arrays because it is the output of our program, using those addresses we can examine the memory and see what they have, it may show different addresses on your computer.
 {% highlight ruby %}
 Address of bigs: 0x101000000
 Address of smalls: 0x1000c4000